Kenshiki Labs

 Evidence and forensics

 Security claims are only useful if they can be examined later.
-Kenshiki emphasizes deterministic logs, evidence chains, and replayable decision paths so incidents can be reconstructed without guesswork.
+Kenshiki Labs emphasizes deterministic logs, evidence chains, and replayable decision paths so incidents can be reconstructed without guesswork.